mayio/mariolueder.github.io/docs/_posts/2023-08-21-Line-Fitting-using-Gaussian-Loopy-Belief-Propagation.md

 #### compute_factor

-The function `compute_factor` computes, as the name says, the $\eta$ and $\Lambda$ of the factor.
+The function `compute_factor` computes, as the name says, the $$\eta$$ and $$\Lambda$$ of the factor.
 This is done first at initialization and after a certain number of iterations if the measurement model is not linear.

-First, we need the linearization point $\mu$.
+First, we need the linearization point $$\mu$.
 This is the concatenated mean of the beliefs of the adjacent variable nodes.

-The Jacobian $J$ is computed using the Jacobian function of the the given measurement model.
-The linearization point $\mu$ is given for general purposes.
+The Jacobian $$J$$ is computed using the Jacobian function of the the given measurement model.
+The linearization point $$\mu$$ is given for general purposes.
 We won't need this argument in our line fitting example below.

-Next, the predicted measurement $x$ is computed by the measurement model given the linearization point $\mu$.
+Next, the predicted measurement $$x$$ is computed by the measurement model given the linearization point $$\mu$.
 Please see below in the [Line Fitting](#Line-Fitting) section how the measurement model and linearization function are defined.

-The loss function is provided as a covariance $\Sigma_L$.
-In case of Huber loss we need the residual $x - z$, where $z$ is the measurement attached to the factor, to get the effective loss.
+The loss function is provided as a covariance $$\Sigma_L$.
+In case of Huber loss we need the residual $$x - z$, where $$z$$ is the measurement attached to the factor, to get the effective loss.
 The residual doesn't play any role in case the squared loss is used.
 The unchanged loss covariance is used then.
-As the Gaussian are computed in canonical form we need the inverse of the covariance $\Sigma_L$, which is the precision matrix $\Lambda_L$.
+As the Gaussian are computed in canonical form we need the inverse of the covariance $$\Sigma_L$, which is the precision matrix $$\Lambda_L$$.

-The new $\Lambda_f$ and $\eta_f$ for the factor are then:
+The new $$\Lambda_f$$ and $$\eta_f$$ for the factor are then:

 $$
 \Lambda_L = \Sigma_L^{-1}